Filming the Mystery of The Dead Sea Scrolls

 Mar Samuel fervently hoped he’d purchased early Christian texts, but wherever he went he was met with skepticism and suspicion – even at Jerusalem’s prestigious Ecole Biblique, the French Biblical and Archaeological School.

-Production Note: The Ecole Biblique Library is great place to conduct interviews whilst filming in Jerusalem.
+Production Note: The Ecole Biblique Library is a great place to conduct interviews whilst filming in Jerusalem.

 Meanwhile, Muhammad returned from the desert with more scrolls, which he later sold to a second Bethlehem dealer – for 7 Palestinian Pounds – to Hebrew University professor, Elazar Sukenik.
 Was shown a tiny piece of parchment across the barbed- wire of a divided Jerusalem; what he saw sent shivers down his spine.
 Sukenik immediately confirmed it as part of an original text from the time of the Second Temple, over 2,000 years ago.
 To buy them, he was told he must go to Bethlehem.